WWDCNotes/WWDCNotes/Sources/WWDCNotes/WWDCNotes.docc/WWDC21/WWDC21-10121-Tailor-the-VoiceOver-experience-in-your-datarich-apps.md

 Learn how to present complex data through VoiceOver with the Accessibility Custom Content API.
 Discover how you can deliver accessibility information in a concise form, and only when someone wants it.
 We’ll show you how you can integrate AXCustomContent and help people who want VoiceOver enabled to navigate your data-rich apps in an efficient manner.

-To get the most out of this session, you should be familiar with general accessibility principles and VoiceOver accessibility APIs available in Swift and SwiftUI.

 @Metadata {
    @TitleHeading("WWDC21")
    @PageKind(sampleCode)